NathanOrme/discogs-query-api/README.md

 # Discogs Query

-A Spring Boot application for querying the Discogs API.
-This project allows you to search for records in the Discogs database by specifying an artist, track, and optional format.
+A full-stack application for querying the Discogs API.
+Built using Spring Boot for the backend and React for the frontend, this project allows you to search for records in the Discogs database by specifying an artist, track, and optional format.
 It includes configuration for API documentation using Swagger and handles exceptions related to Discogs API interactions.

 <!-- TOC -->